amritlamsal123/developer_associate/README.md

   * Yes, Amazon SNS gurantees that each message is delivered to Amazon SQS at least once.

 # Dynamo DB
+#### NOTE: An item is a collection of attributes.
+Each attributes has a name and value.
+An attribute value can be a scalar, a set, or a document type.
 #### Primary key
   * An example of a good primary key is CustomerID or User_ID if the application has many customers requests made to various customers records tend to be more or less uniform.
   * An example of a heavily skewed primary key is "Product Category Name" where certain product categories are more popular than the rest.